cocotb/cocotb/CONTRIBUTING.md

 Valid python version values are `py35`, `py36`, `py37`, `py38`, or `py39`;
 and valid OS values are `linux`, `macos`, or `windows`.
 For example, a valid test environment is `py38-linux`.
-You can see the list of valid test environments by running the below command.
+You can see the list of valid test environments by running the below command:

 ```command
 tox -l
 ```

-Once you know the test environment you wish to use, call `tox` .
+Once you know the test environment you wish to use, call `tox`.

 ```command
 tox -e py38-linux